dbus2/zbus/book/src/server.md

 ### Method errors

-There are two possibilities for the return value for interface methods.
+There are two possibilities for the return value of interface methods.
 The first is for infallible method calls, where the return type is a directly serializable value, like the `String` in `say_hello()` above.